timotgl/photostream-next/README.md

 ## Questions and answers

-### Why Next.js stack for such a simple app?
+### Why Next.js for such a simple app?

-I'm using this project as a learning playground for frontend stuff.
+I'm using this project as a learning playground.
 It works better for me to have an actual use case when doing that (hosting my own photos).